GenBench/GenBench.github.io/_pages/workshop.md

 # Organisers

-## Dieuwke Hupkes
-Dieuwke Hupkes is a research scientist at Meta AI Research.
+<b>Dieuwke Hupkes</b> is a research scientist at FAIR.
 Her primary research interest is better understanding models for NLP and how that relates to (linguistic, philosophical) knowledge about language.

-## Verna Dankers
-Verna Dankers is a PhD student at the Centre for Doctoral Training in NLP, University of Edinburgh.
+<b>Verna Dankers</b> is a PhD student at the Centre for Doctoral Training in NLP, University of Edinburgh.
 Her primary research interests lie at the intersection of compositional generalisation for natural language tasks and interpretability.

-## Khuyagbaatar Batsuren
-Khuyagbaatar Batsuren is an Associate Professor at the National University of Mongolia.
+<b>Khuyagbaatar Batsuren</b> is an Associate Professor at the National University of Mongolia.
 His research interest focuses on computational morphology and multilingual NLP.

-## Koustuv Sinha
-Koustuv Sinha is a Research Scientist at Meta AI Research (Fundamental AI Research team).
-His research focuses on investigating systematicity and generalisation in natural language understanding (NLU) models, especially the state-of-the-art large language models, and develop methods to alleviate generalisation issues in production.
+<b>Koustuv Sinha</b> is a Research Scientist at Meta AI Research (Fundamental AI Research team).
+His research focuses on investigating systematicity and generalisation in natural language understanding (NLU) models, especially the state-of-the-art large language models, and developing methods to alleviate generalisation issues in production.

-## Amirhossein Kazemnejad
-Amirhossein Kazemnejad is a master's student at McGill University and Mila, where he studies the generalisation capabilities of Transformers.
+<b>Amirhossein Kazemnejad</b> is a master's student at McGill University and Mila, where he studies the generalisation capabilities of Transformers.

-## Christos Christodoulopoulos
-Christos Christodoulopoulos is a Senior Applied Scientist at Amazon Research Cambridge, working on knowledge extraction and verification.
+<b>Christos Christodoulopoulos</b> is a Senior Applied Scientist at Amazon Research Cambridge, working on knowledge extraction and verification.

-## Ryan Cotterell
-Ryan Cotterell is an assistant professor of computer science at ETH Zurich where he is affiliated with the Institute for Machine Learning, the AI Center, and the Media Technology Center.
+<b>Ryan Cotterell</b> is an assistant professor of computer science at ETH Zurich where he is affiliated with the Institute for Machine Learning, the AI Center, and the Media Technology Center.
 He primarily researches topics in natural language publishing and machine learning.

-## Elia Bruni
-Elia Bruni is a professor of Natural Language Processing at the University of Osnabrück.
+<b>Elia Bruni</b> is a professor of Natural Language Processing at the University of Osnabrück.
 His research focuses on deep learning for natural language processing and he is particularly interested in assessing the ability of neural networks to process language compositionally.

 # Anti-Harassment Policy